 Number of times I dangle him in front of the webcam for my parents: At least once a week.
 He is very curious and stares at the screen when my mother sings French lullabies.

 Number of trips taken to the mall: A lot, since it’s a bit cold to stay outside for long.
 Mark is usually in the sling and loves looking around.
 But he pretends he is sleeping when random strangers coo over him (or make dumb comments…).

-Number of snow storm witnessed: Three big snow storms in December.
+Number of snow storms witnessed: Three big snow storms in December.
 Like a true Canadian, Mark enjoys watching snowflakes dancing in the wind.
-But he is absolutely no help shoveling the driveway.
+But he is absolutely no help shovelling the driveway.
 Note to self—train him.